felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 > - **Map Ref Codes**: Instructions on mapping Lightspeed K Series product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 > - **Troubleshooting**: Troubleshooting Lightspeed K Series connection with HubRise for your EPOS and other apps to work as a cohesive whole.
 Connect apps and synchronise your data.
 > - **Terminology**: Correspondence table showing terms used by Lightspeed K Series EPOS and those used on HubRise for the same concept.
 Connect apps and synchronise your data.
-> - **FAQ**: FAQs on connecting Lightspeed K Series with HubRise for your EPOS to work with other apps work as a cohesive whole.
+> - **FAQ**: FAQs on connecting Lightspeed K Series with HubRise for your EPOS to work with other apps as a cohesive whole.
 Connect apps and synchronise your data.

 To complete a meta description and maximise the number of characters, it is possible to add a small sentence at the end: